DI mokymai2-e4dbbf0276e546e224dc5ba52d5658f2.jpg

 Narrative environments for play and learning (NEPL) method, reveals its theoretical and practical origins, the concept of narrative play, and teaches the concrete steps for implementing this method in a preschool setting.
 A series of training sessions and individual consultations are organised for the teams of participating institutions.
 Training and guidance for pre-schools is provided on themes selected according to the needs of the specific pre-school.

-Achievements in 2024
+Achievements in 2025

-In 2024-2025, 10 new kindergartens started training:
+In 2025–26, 10 new kindergartens began the training:

 Contact